arry-codes/qpAdm-notebook/README.md

 • AncestryDNA • 23andMe • Genetrack • EasyDNA • MyHeritage

-These files are typically provided in `.txt` format.

-Before processing, the file must be converted into **23andMe format**, which acts as the standardized input format for the pipeline.
+These files are typically provided in `.txt` format.Before processing, the file must be converted into **23andMe format**, which acts as the standardized input format for the pipeline.

 ## Step 2 – SNP Filtering (1240K SNP List)